Bulgars: Turkic migration

 The defeated Bulgars then became subjects of the Lombards and later migrated in Italy with their king Alboin.
 When the army of Ostrogoth chieftain Theodoric Strabo grew to 30,000-men strong, it was felt as a menace to Byzantine Emperor Zeno, who somehow managed to convince the Bulgars to attack the Thracian Goths.
 The Bulgars were eventually defeated by Strabo in 480/481.
 In 486 and 488 they fought against the Goths again, first as allies of Byzantium, according to Magnus Felix Ennodius, and later as allies of the Gepids, according to Paul the Deacon.
 However, when Theoderic the Great with his Ostrogoths departed for Italy in 489, the Illyricum and Thrace were open for Bulgar raids.

 In 493, according to Marcellinus Comes, they defeated and killed magister militum Julian.
 In 499, they crossed the Danube and reached Thrace where on the banks of the river Tzurta (considered a tributary of Maritsa) defeated a 15,000-strong Roman army led by magister militum Aristus.
 In 502, Bulgars again devastated Thrace as reportedly there were no Roman soldiers to oppose them.
 In 528–529 they again invaded the region and defeated Roman generals Justin and Baduarius.
 However, the Gothic general Mundus offered allegiance to Emperor Justinian I (527–565) in 530, and managed to kill 5,000 Bulgars plundering Thrace.
 John Malalas recorded that in the battle a Bulgar warlord was captured.
 In 535, magister militum Sittas defeated the Bulgar army at the river Yantra.

 Ennodius, Jordanes and Procopius identified the Bulgars with the Huns in a 6th-century literary topos, in which Ennodius referred to a captured Bulgar horse as "equum Huniscum".
-In 505, the alleged 10,000 Hun horsemen in the Sabinian army, which was defeated by the Ostrogoths, are believed to be the Bulgars.
+In 505, the alleged 10,000 Hun horsemen in the Sabinian army, which was defeated by the Ostrogoths, are believed to have been Bulgars.
 In 515, Bulgar mercenaries were listed along with others from the Goths, Scythians and Hunnic tribes as part of the Vitalian army.
 In 539, two Hunnic "kinglets" defeated two Roman generals during the raid into Scythia Minor and Moesia.

 A Roman army led by magister militum Ascum and Constantiolus intercepted and defeated them in Thrace; however, another raiding party ambushed and captured the two Roman generals.
 In 539 and 540, Procopius reported a powerful Hunnic army crossed the Danube, devastated Illyricum and reached up to the Anastasian Wall.
 Such large distances covered in a short time indicate they were horsemen.